jish/pre-commit/README.md

 * php (Runs php -l on all staged files)
 * ruby_symbol_hashrockets (1.9 syntax.
 BAD :foo => "bar".
 GOOD foo: "bar")
 * local (executes `config/pre-commit.rb` with list of changed files)
+* merge conflict (Will check if you are about to check in a merge conflict)
+* migrations (Will make sure you check in the proper files after creating a Rails migration)
+* ci (Will run the `pre_commit:ci` rake task and pass or fail accordingly)

 To configure which checks you would like to run, simply set the `pre-commit.checks` git configuration setting.